cverhelst/cverhelst.github.io/source/_posts/2013-08-23-spfield-and-schemaxml-changes.markdown

 ### Base

-* Given:
+- Given:
-** A field
+    - A field
-*** Provisioned from CAML with resource keys
+        - Provisioned from CAML with resource keys
-** A contentType
+	- A contentType
-*** Provisioned from CAML to include the field as a fieldLink ** A list
+		- Provisioned from CAML to include the field as a fieldLink
+	- A list
-*** Based on the previous contentType
+		- Based on the previous contentType
-*The situation is as expected:
+-The situation is as expected:
-** Field titles are translated in the forms of the list.
+	- Field titles are translated in the forms of the list.

 ### Change Set 1
-* Update:
+- Update:
-** A new field is added through code without resource keys ** This field is also added as a field link to the content type
+	- A new field is added through code without resource keys
+	- This field is also added as a field link to the content type
-* This situation is as expected:
+- This situation is as expected:
-** Field exists in the list
+	- Field exists in the list
-** Field title is not translated across UI display language changes.
+	- Field title is not translated across UI display language changes.

 ### Change Set 2
-* Update:
+- Update:
-** Add resource keys to the field
+	- Add resource keys to the field
-*** We add the resource keys by changing the SchemaXmlWithResourceTokens in code.
+		- We add the resource keys by changing the SchemaXmlWithResourceTokens in code.
-* The situation is as expected:
+- The situation is as expected:
-** The field title is translated.
+	- The field title is translated.

 ### Change Set 3
-* Update:
+- Update:
-** Make the field in the rootWeb required
+	- Make the field in the rootWeb required
-*** We update the site column field and update with pushing the changes to the list
+		- We update the site column field and update with pushing the changes to the list
-* The situation is _NOT_ as expected
+- The situation is _NOT_ as expected
-** The field is not required in the list
+	- The field is not required in the list

 ### Change Set 4
-* Update:
+- Update:
-** Make the fieldLink on the content Type required
+	- Make the fieldLink on the content Type required
-* The situation is as expected
+- The situation is as expected
-** The field in the form is required
+	- The field in the form is required

 ### Change Set 5
-* Update:
+- Update:
-** We call update on the rootWeb contentType and push the changes to the list (regardless if any changes were made).
+	- We call update on the rootWeb contentType and push the changes to the list (regardless if any changes were made).
-* The situation is _NOT_ as expected
+- The situation is _NOT_ as expected
-** The field is no longer required
+	- The field is no longer required
-** The field title is no longer translated
+	- The field title is no longer translated

 ### Change Set 6
-* Update:
+- Update:
-** We call update on the rootWeb field and push the changes to the list (regardless if any changes were made).
+	- We call update on the rootWeb field and push the changes to the list (regardless if any changes were made).
-* The situation is _NOT_ as expected
+- The situation is _NOT_ as expected
-** The field is no longer required
+	- The field is no longer required
-** The field titles are translated again
+	- The field titles are translated again

 ## Change Set 7
-* Update:
+- Update:
-** Make the field in the rootWeb required again
+	- Make the field in the rootWeb required again
-* The situation is as expected
+- The situation is as expected
-** The field in the list is also required
+	- The field in the list is also required
-** The field titles are translated again
+	- The field titles are translated again

 ## Change Set 8
-* Update:
+- Update:
-** We call update on the rootWeb field and push the changes to the list (regardless if any changes were made).
+	- We call update on the rootWeb field and push the changes to the list (regardless if any changes were made).
-* The situation is not as expected
+- The situation is not as expected
-** The field is still required
+	- The field is still required
-** The field titles have lost their translations again
+	- The field titles have lost their translations again